barohcambridge/website/content/games.md

 ![Dice](images/dice.jpeg)
 {{% /slideshow %}}

-We also have plenty of board games dotted around the building that you're welcome to grab and play while you drink.
-As with the retro consoles, everything is free to use so please help yourself!
+We also have plenty of board games dotted around the venue that you're welcome to grab and play while you drink.
+As with the retro consoles, all of our games are free for you to use so please help yourself!

 {{% slideshow %}}
 ![Mario Kart](images/mariokart.jpeg)